 Early morning breakfast and drive to Kheechen located 28 kms away to see a village feed 12,000 demoiselle cranes who have been migrating to a desert which is not their natural habitat because this village has been feeding these birds for the last 400 years.
 Later proceed to see the Jain temple in Phalodi decorated with glass and the haveils made of carved red sand stone.
 And return back to the lodge for lunch.
 Later visit Jambaji temple from outside as it is not allowed for non Bishnois to go inside.
 This temple is founded on the birth place of the founding saint of the Bishnois known as Saint Jambaji.
 We see the temple pond where you can see some of the Demoiselle cranes.
 Return back to the retreat.

-The Nagaur festival attracts traders from all over the state of Rajasthan or nearby states, who come with their livestock including camels, horses, bullocks and sheep.
+The Nagaur Festival attracts traders from all over the state of Rajasthan or nearby states, who come with their livestock including camels, horses, bullocks and sheep.
 It is normally estimated that 70,000 livestock are being merchandised each year during the festival.
 The cattle are decorated in beautiful jewels, and the attendees as well.
 2 nights at the Royal Festival Tents.
+You can substitute Pushkar during the fall Pushkar Camel Fair.

 Today full day to experience the Nagaur Fair and explore the colourful activities.
 Opportunity to buy handicraft items.
 Enjoy the Rajasthani music and dance, camel races, cuisine and festival ambience.